-Raiders and Marshawn Lynch finally agree to deal, pending physical
+Raiders finally acquire longtime Seahawks running back Marshawn Lynch

 Lynch joins a Raiders offense that has a strong offensive line, and was seventh in the NFL with 416 points last season.
 If Lynch can provide some balance to the offense to go with Derek Carr and the passing game, it should be a great marriage.

 The story line with Lynch and the Raiders will be a fun one.
 What remains to be seen is if Lynch can still be the same “Beast Mode” back he was in Seattle.
-Assuming he comes home from Haiti and passes his physical, that is.

 – – – – – – –